Best Practices for Painting Rental Properties: A Landlord's Guide

 Choose neutral, versatile colors.

-Stick with shades of white, beige, gray or light blue.
-Neutral colors appeal to the widest range of people and styles.
-They also provide a blank canvas for tenants to decorate as they choose.
+Stick with whites, beiges, grays, or light blues.
+Neutrals appeal to the widest range of tastes and provide a blank canvas for tenant décor.

 Use high quality, durable paint.